mathsclub-iiserk/mathsclub-iiserk.github.io/articles/_posts/2021-09-25-happy-ending-problem.md

 ## About the author

-Sayan Dutta is an undergraduate student of mathematics at IISER Kolkata, with a particular enthusiasm for number theory.
-Apart from mathematics, he has a keen interest in literature, cinema, and chess.
+Sayan Dutta is an undergraduate student of mathematics, interested in discrete mathematics and vibrant patterns hidden in the simplest of structures.
+His appreciation of beauty stems from his cinephile present, while his chess moves are just nuances of perfection.
+He aspires to paint the world in the language of mathematics and the blossoms of the silver screen.